-Even though I figured raising twins would include double of most standard purchases like diapers and baby gear, I was surprised at some of the costs I didn’t anticipate.
+I figured raising twins would include double of most standard purchases, but I was still surprised at some of the costs I didn’t expect.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.